hstern2/amsr/README.md

 Rings are denoted by a single digit
 (or two or more digits enclosed in square brackets) giving the size of the ring.
-A new bond is formed between atoms *i* and *j* where *i* and *j* are the most recently-added atoms which can still make bonds and when bonded will form a ring of that size.
+A new bond is formed between
+the two most recently-added atoms which can make bonds and when bonded will form a ring of that size.

 | AMSR | molecule |
 | --- | --- |